 Then it was off through the hills of Ohio on a 450 mile ride back to Chicago.

 The goal was to link up as many rail-to-trails as possible.
 My route went from Chesterhill to Athens, OH.
 Following old US 50 and taking side roads when possible led me to Chillicothe, OH where I jumped on the Tri-County Triangle.
 This 30 mile trail stretches to Washington Court House, OH where I followed Old US 35 to connect to the Miami Valley Bikeways, a network of over 250 miles of old railbeds converted into paved trails.

 An old train station in Xenia, OH serves as a hub for this awesome regional network.

-I road the Xenia-Jameston Connector, the Creekside Trail, and the Wolf Creek trail outside of Dayton, OH.
+I took the Xenia-Jameston Connector, the Creekside Trail, and the Wolf Creek trail outside of Dayton, OH.
 Then I pedaled on US 40 into Richmond, IN.